RasXBer/readme_generator/README.md

-# Readme generator
+# readme generator
-by Rasika1
+by rasika

 # Description